VES CLI Utility

 Authorize the API session but keep the Vault locked.

-If used with -A – do not ask for primary VESkey.
+If used with -A – do not ask for the primary VESkey.

 If used with -a – the App Vault needs to be unlocked to decrypt the session authorization token, lock the Vault upon that.